Logo

 An overview of the adopted tax changes:

-Starting from 1 January 2024, the standard VAT rate will be 22 per cent.
+Starting from 1 July 2025, the standard VAT rate is 24 per cent.
 This means that all the VAT-included services you buy in Estonia will be 2% more expensive unless you can deduct outgoing VAT.
 This is possible when your company has an Estonian or EU VAT number.

-Starting from 1 January 2025, the Estonian income tax will be 22 per cent.
+Starting from 1 January 2025, the Estonian income tax is 22 per cent.
 This means that all the income you earn from employment or dividends will be 2% more expensive.

-14% reduced income tax rate on “regular” dividends paid to legal person shareholders stops on January 1, 2025.
+14% reduced income tax rate on “regular” dividends paid to legal person shareholders was stoped on January 1, 2025.

 Estonian VAT standard rate history

 The Estonian standard VAT rate was last changed in the 2009 economic crisis turmoil.
 It used to be 18% until 2009.
-The current standard VAT rate of 20 per cent in Estonia is at the lower end of the average rates in the European Union.
+The current standard VAT rate of 24 per cent in Estonia is at the higher end of the average rates in the European Union.

-Estonia ranks 18th-22nd place among the EU member states.
 Four other countries have the same VAT rate as Estonia – Bulgaria, Slovakia, Austria and France.
-Five EU countries have lower VAT rates than Estonia – Germany, Cyprus, Romania, Malta and Luxembourg.
+Five EU countries have lower VAT rates than Estonia – Germany (19%), Cyprus (19%), Romania (19%), Malta (18%) and Luxembourg (17%).

 Estonian income tax rate history